 About the Book

-Alison Bass was taught as a child to challenge the status quo.
-As an adult, she not only challenged, but smashed it as a scrappy outlier and established herself as a respected, award-winning investigative journalist in a male-dominated industry.
+Alison Bass learned as a child to challenge the status quo.
+As an adult, she not only challenged, but smashed it as a scrappy outlier, establishing herself as a respected, award-winning investigative journalist in a male-dominated industry.

 Despite her success, Bass alienated her bosses with her assertive reporting style and refusal to take “no” for an answer.
 Editors at The Miami Herald in the early 1980s didn’t know what to do with a “brassy northern broad.”
 At The Boston Globe, she was denied a berth on the Spotlight team because she was considered too independent-minded for a woman.

-Alison Bass’ story is much more than how a self-proclaimed brassy broad became an investigative journalist despite the odds against her.
+Alison Bass’ story is much more than how a scrappy outsider became an investigative journalist despite the odds against her.
 Her perseverance in chipping away at the wall of male bias in how female victims are treated in the media helped pave the way to the #MeToo movement.

 “For years Alison Bass worked as a courageous reporter for newspapers like the Boston Globe, attacking stories of financial corruption, sexual abuse, and pharmaceutical scandal in a dogged pursuit of the truth.
 Now, she turns her clear-eyed, honest reporting to her own story.
 Told with humor, insight, and a fierce, high-spirited determination to tell the truth, Brassy Broad’s inspiring tale shows what a lone woman who’s unafraid to challenge even the highest authorities can achieve.” — Karen Osborn, award-winning author of Patchwork, Centerville and, most recently, The Music Book